tanvisandbhor/FoodYup_MERN/README.md

-# GoFood 🍽️ – MERN Stack Food Ordering App
+# FoodYup 🍱 – MERN Stack Food Ordering App

-GoFood is a full-stack food ordering web application built with the MERN stack (MongoDB, Express.js, React, Node.js).
-Users can browse food items, add them to the cart, place orders, and view past orders.
+**FoodYup** is a full-stack food ordering web application built with the MERN stack (MongoDB, Express.js, React, Node.js).
+Users can browse food items, add them to their cart, place orders, and view past orders—all in a clean and responsive UI.

 ---

 ## 🚀 Features

 - 🔐 User Authentication (Login/Signup)
-- 🛒 Add to Cart and Checkout
+- 🛒 Add to Cart and Checkout System
 - 🧾 My Orders Page
 - 📦 Order Storage using MongoDB
 - ⚙️ Payment Integration
-- 🌐 Responsive UI with React
+- 🌐 Responsive UI built with React
-- ☁️ MongoDB Atlas for cloud database
+- ☁️ Cloud database using MongoDB Atlas

 ---